-- FUNDAMENTALS: An outline of the principles of product platforms, what they are and the benefits that they can bring in the construction sector. - THE RULES: A set of Rules which must be adhered to, and a set of Principles that should be followed, in order to develop a valid product platform. - 3.
-GUIDANCE: (including Platform Product Development Framework) Guidance for those wanting to develop a product platform, including how to create the conditions to enable their successful use. - 4.
-RECOMMENDATIONS: Actions for government and industry to continue the uptake and adoption of product platforms. - 5.
-LEGACY: An outline of the planned development of a legacy strategy that supports continued development of the Rulebook, to enable and empower market actors in the longer-term. - 6.
-BEST PRACTICE: Case study examples of how product platforms have been applied in practice and suggestions for further reading. - 7.
-DEFINITIONS: Definitions of terms used, providing a common framework to support the development of product platforms.
+1. Fundamentals: A outline of the principles of product platforms, what they are and the benefits that they can bring in the construction sector.

+2. The Rules: A set of Rules which must be adhered to, and a set of Principles that should be followed, in order to develop a valid product platform.

+3. Guidance: (including Platform Product Development Framework) Guidance for those wanting to develop a product platform, including how to create the conditions to enable their successful use.

+4. Governance: An outline of how the Rulebook is expected to evolve and the roles involved in this.

+5. Recommendations: Actions for government and industry to promote the use of product platforms and next steps.

+6. Appendices: Case study examples of how product platforms have been applied in practice.

+7. Definitions: Definitions of terms used, providing a common framework to support the development of product platforms.

-You can navigate to each of these sections by using the hyperlinks at the foot of each page.
+You can navigate to each of these sections by using the contents tab at the foot of each page.

 Recognising the diverse outputs and activities within the construction industry, there is significant challenge in trying to provide a rulebook that satisfies the needs of all.

-This Rulebook does not detail an exhaustive set of considerations for product platforms, nor should it be read as a comprehensive deployment manual for delivering them.
-It does however define rules, principles and a framework which, if applied with context, will support as intended by the Construction Playbook "the development and use of consistent, structure, rules and language .... to facilitate a shared understanding".
+This Rulebook does not detail an exhaustive set of considerations for product platforms, nor should be read as a comprehensive deployment manual for delivering them.
+It does however define rules, principles and a framework which, if applied with context, will support as intended by the Construction Playbook "the development and use of consistent, structure, rules and language to facilitate a shared understanding".